dqops/dqo/docs/checks/column/numeric/index.md

 ### [median in range](./median-in-range.md)
-A column-level check that ensures that the median value in the monitored column is within the expected range.
+This check finds a median value in a numeric column.
+It verifies that the median value is within the range of accepted values and raises a data quality issue when it is not within a valid range.

 | Data quality check name | Check type | Description | Standard |